 Did You Know?

-Contrary to what you've just seen, war is neither glamorous nor fun.
+Ladies and gentlemen, boys and girls, contrary to what you have just seen, war is neither glamorous nor fun.
 There are no winners, only losers.
-There are no good wars, with the following exceptions: the American Revolution, World War II, and the Star Wars Trilogy.
+There are no good wars, with the following exceptions: The American Revolution, World War II, and The Star Wars Trilogy.
 If you'd like to learn more about war, there's lots of books in your local library, many of them with cool gory pictures.
+See you next week.
+Peace, man!

 This episode ends with a disclaimer featuring Bart in a library telling the viewers about the reality of war and saying that the only good wars are The American Revolution, World War II, and the Star Wars trilogy and advising viewers to go to the library and look up info about war.
 Also the end credits roll over an exterior shot nighttime of the Simpsons' home instead of a black screen.
 See more